 To generate images, Craiyon pulls in information from millions of photos online and their captions.
 That means it has a vast visual knowledge of everything from celebrities to national landmarks.

-The results produced by Craiyon are a little bit rough around the edges for now, but it’s not difficult to see how we could eventually use this technology to generate highly realistic images from scratch using only a text prompt.
+The results produced by Craiyon are a little rough around the edges for now, but it’s not difficult to see how we could eventually use this technology to generate highly realistic images from scratch using only a text prompt.
 For faster responses and no ads, you can pay from $5 a month for a paid plan.

 Even Stranger Things